Dick Pope Sr.

-Richard Downing Pope Sr. (April 19, 1900 – January 28, 1988), better known as Dick Pope, was the founder of Cypress Gardens in Winter Haven, Florida.
-He was also known as "Mr. Florida" and "Mr. Water Skiing."
-He played a key role in the development of tourism in the state of Florida, and in the growth of theme parks as tourist destinations.
-He was a highly accomplished athlete, and helped to popularize the sport of water skiing.
+Richard Downing Pope Sr. (April 19, 1900 – January 28, 1988), known as Dick Pope, was a prominent figure in the development of Florida tourism who founded the amusement park Cypress Gardens and popularized the sport of water skiing.
+He was widely known as "Mr. Florida", and was also called "Mr. Water Skiing", the "Grand Poobah of Publicity", and an "aquatic Barnum".
+Pope actively campaigned for Walt Disney World to be located in Florida.

 Personal life

 Dick Pope Sr. was born in Des Moines, Iowa, according to legend during the middle of a tornado, from where he was said to have derived his whirlwind personality and energy for life.
 At the age of 7, in 1908, his family moved to Lake Wales, Florida.
 For a while, he lived and worked in New York City.

 In 1926, while in North Carolina, he met his future wife, Julie Pope.
 Together they spent most of their lives in and around Winter Haven, Florida.
 They were active members of St. Matthew's Catholic Church in Winter Haven.
 They had two children, Dick Pope Jr. and Adrienne Pope Watkins.
 During World War II, he served in the U.S. Army Signal Corps.

 Pope was known for his lively personality and his flamboyant clothing, including a turquoise suit, trimmed in pink, worn with bright white shoes.